Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Experiment

 \subsubsection{Reproducibility.}

-For all compared models, we adopt the same training objective and the 12-layer BERT-base-uncased \cite{devlin2018bert} as the backbone PLM.
+For all compared models (baselines and \Ours), we adopt the same training objective and the 12-layer BERT-base-uncased \cite{devlin2018bert} as the backbone PLM for a fair comparison.
 The Adam optimizer \cite{kingma2014adam} with a learning rate 1e-5 and in-batch negative samples with training batch size 30 are used to fine-tune the model.
-In-batch testing is used for efficiency and the test batch size is 100, 300, 100 for DBLP, Twitter, and Goodreads, respectively.
+In-batch testing is used for efficiency and the test batch size is 100, 300, and 100 for DBLP, Twitter, and Goodreads, respectively.
 The maximum length of the PLM is set to be 32, 12, and 64 on the three datasets according to their average document length.
 For heterogeneous GNN approaches, the embedding size of \tl nodes is 64.
 We run experiments on one NVIDIA RTX A6000 GPU.
-Detailed information on experimental settings can be found in Section \ref{apx:dataset} and Section \ref{apx:rep}.

 Following previous studies on network representation learning, we consider three fundamental tasks for quantitative evaluation: link prediction, node classification, and node clustering.